joinpursuit/Pursuit-Core-Job-Readiness/README.md

 ### Sharing Feedback to Fellows
 Fellows will receive their results within 3 working days of the interview.

-For all Fellows: Fellow will receive a summary of qualitative feedback from their Program Manager in writing via email (not slack).
+For all Fellows: Fellow will receive a summary of qualitative feedback from their Program Manager in writing via email.

 For those who "pass": A Fellow may also follow up with the PM in person.